 NO!
 While conceptually you just take out the whole bag and throw it away and start fresh, your cat has scratched right through so now you have messy clean up of the scratched through bag as well as a messy litter box to clean.

-Litter boxes have become a very creative product ranging from the usual step ins with low entry (and you want high side walls for your scuffers) to covered boxes, to corner boxes (right, ones that fit in the corner), to top in (they have a hole in the top that the cat jumps in and out of), to ones that look like furniture, to disposable boxes (especially useful if you are taking kitty for a short trip or home for the holidays).
-Rule: Make sure the box is 1.5 times the length of your cat so she can turn around comfortably and tall enough if a covered box if your cat is a plus size.
+Litter boxes have become a very creative product ranging from the usual step-ins with low entry (and you want high side walls for your scuffers) to covered boxes, to corner boxes (ones that fit in the corner), to top in (they have a hole in the top that the cat jumps in and out of), to ones that look like furniture, to disposable boxes (especially useful if you are taking kitty for a short trip or home for the holidays).
+Rule: Make sure the box is 1.5 times the length of your cat so she can turn around comfortably and tall enough if using a covered box for your plus size kitty.

 NO!
 It’s an unnatural position for your cat, a problem for when your cat is older, arthritic, and it’s just plain gross!

 If your kitty or cat is a city critter, going from a studio apartment or 1 bedroom to a house is a challenge especially if the litter box is kept in the basement and sleeping quarters are upstairs.
 Think from a purrsonal preference: do you want to go up and down 2 flights in the middle of the night?
 And if you are bringing kitties home, they eat, play, pee/poop, sleep, then the cycle starts all over again (not necessarily in that order) and, if in the middle of play, it is challenging for a kitten to stop playing in time to seek out the kitty litter.
 Start with flushable litter in a litter box on each floor in or just outside the bathroom.
 Make it easy for your new kittykat and it will be easier for you!